Uinyw/financetracker/pages/story.md

 __Very Crude Userstories:__

-Susanne 25 BWL student\

- Also she keeps track of how much income each month is generated through her internship, ans how much money she is therefore able to save.

 Ingo 30 Computer scientist\
 > Ingo likes data and wants to be able to predict his future expenses using FinanceTracker.
 He opens the dashboard to see what predicted expenses will be comming next month and also the predicted date.
 So he is able to know, how much money he should keep on his bank account in order to not fall below the limit because of insurance payments or other unexpected payments.\